The following are explanations of commonly used business terms referenced on this website:

 - Banks – you may need an EIN to open a business bank account

 If you contract with the federal government, you must have an EIN.
 See Employer Identification Number (EIN) above for more information.

-Illegal Drug Tax: Idaho imposes a controlled substance tax, taxing the manufacture and possession of marijuana and other controlled substances according to Idaho Code 63, chapter 42.
+Illegal Drug/Controlled Substance Tax: Idaho imposes a controlled substance tax on growing or manufacturing marijuana and other controlled substances according to Idaho Code 63, chapter 42.